lavanyalaguduva/festicket-test-automation/README.md

 Actual Results:
 No action happens on clicking 'Book Now' from the above festival page.
 No error in the console or in the network tab.

 4)Observed the site to be very slow while loading yesterday night.
-Couldn't collect any logs from network/console tab.
-But looks like it gets slower when it tries to fetch data from cache.
+Couldn't collect any logs from the network/console tab.
+But it looks like it gets slower when it tries to fetch data from cache.
 Needs investigation.